BRG-teaching/CSDI_2022/course-material/v.-rhinovault-2/tutorial-5/_exercise.md

 ### 1. Modifying the force diagram

 In the first task, you will design a shell with a square footprint which is a cross vault.
-Use one of the input methods we learned in the tutorial to input a topology which measures 15 m by 15 m overall, and is subdivided into 15 by 15 (a total of 225 quadrilaterals).
+Use one of the input methods we learned in the tutorial to input a topology which measures **15 m by 15 m** overall, and is subdivided into a **16 by 16 quadrilateral mesh** (a total of 225 quadrilaterals).
 [Follow the steps from the tutorial](\_tutorial-5.md#4-creases) to make your cross vault using either of the two methods.
 Save your RV3 session in this format : `V_1_a_jane-smith.ui`.

 Now, `Clear scene`.
 Re-use your topology, but this time delete the central vertex by [following the steps in the tutorial](\_tutorial-5.md#6-holes) for modifying a pattern.
 Finish the formfinding process, then save your RV3 session in this format : `V_1_b_jane-smith.ui`.

+The criteria for this task is that you are able to generate the topology and perform the formfinding steps which allow you to generate two cross-vault like shells in compression-only equilibrium wherein one has a hole in the center and the other does not.

+{% hint style="info" %}
+If you are using the `FromLines` input method and would like to make your own grids of lines, some helpful Rhino commands might be `Divide`, `ArrayLinear`, and `Split`.
+{% endhint %}

 ### 2. Holes

-Create a shell with an 8m by 8m footprint which is subdivided into 16 by 16 quadrilaterals.
+Create a shell with an **12m by 12m** footprint which is subdivided into **10 by 10** quadrilaterals.
 Using the same steps as in part b of task 1, remove the central vertex of your pattern and complete your formfinding.
 Look closely at your results and answer the questions in the `.docx` file for this task.

 Next, using the same steps for modifying the pattern, create a hole which is near one of the corner supports.
 Answer the questions in the `.docx` file.

 Now, for comparison, we are going to create the shell with a hole in the center using the **triangulation** input method.
-Draw the linework and give it to RV3.
+Draw the linework and perform the formfinding process.
 Again, answer the questions in the `.docx` file.

-{% hint style="info" %}
-If you would like to make your own grids of lines, some helpful Rhino commands might be `Divide`, `ArrayLinear`, and `Split`.
-{% endhint %}

 ### 3. Lip edges

 For this task recreate one of the roof modules from the Heinz Isler Tennis Hall using RV3.
 The approximate dimensions are shown in Fig 3-3.
+Follow the steps from the Lip edges tutorial.

 <figure><img src="../../../.gitbook/assets/rv3_heinzIsler_ref_1.png" alt=""><figcaption><p>Fig 3-1 : Heinz Isler Heimberg Indoor Tennis Hall<br>Source: https://darquitectura.tumblr.com/post/643438301203857408/heinz-isler-centro-de-tenis-y-piscina-cubierta-en</p></figcaption></figure>